What is Social Studies about?

 Cultures are dynamic and change through hononga and interaction

-In Social Studies, ākonga bring their own identities, culture, lived experiences, and knowledge.
-They are enabled, via Social Studies inquiry, to apply their own and others’ lenses to social issues and explore the causes and consequences of change.
+Ākonga bring their own identities, cultures, lived experiences, and knowledge to Social Studies.
+They are enabled via Social Studies inquiry, to apply their own lens and those of others to social issues, and to explore the causes and consequences of change.

-Social Studies considers identities and cultures in the broadest terms, encouraging wide exploration and understanding and promoting diversity and inclusion.
-Culture and identity are closely connected. Ākonga examine the relationship between them, and how they are shaped by perspectives and worldviews, beliefs and values, wairuatanga, and religion.
+Social Studies considers identities and cultures in the broadest terms, encouraging wide exploration and promoting diversity and inclusion.
+Culture and identity are closely connected.
+Social Studies offers ākonga opportunities to examine the relationship between them, and how they are shaped by perspectives and worldviews, beliefs and values, wairuatanga, and religion.

 Ākonga can investigate and discuss complex ideas and concepts.
 This might include how cultural expression and status in a community or society can reflect aspects of power, privilege, and cultural dominance, and the impacts on minority groups.